 Key industry sectors

-Caileen Kateri Gamache (“Kat”) works with project developers, investors, utilities and financial marketers to find solutions to complex energy regulatory issues, develop ideas into operational projects, draft and negotiate material contracts and close deals.
+Caileen Kateri Gamache (“Kat”) works with project developers, investors, utilities and commercial and industrial consumers to find solutions to complex energy regulatory issues, develop ideas into operational projects, draft and negotiate virtual and physical power purchase agreements (PPAs), interconnection, development and other material contracts and close deals.
 She routinely represents clients before the Federal Energy Regulatory Commission (FERC), the North American Electric Reliability Corporation (NERC), state regulatory agencies, Regional Transmission Organizations (RTOs) and Independent System Operators (ISOs) on matters arising under federal and state statutes and implementing regulations, including the Federal Power Act, the Natural Gas Act, the Natural Gas Policy Act, the Public Utility Regulatory Policies Act, the Public Utility Holding Company Act and the Energy Policy Act of 2005.

 JD, magna cum laude, University of Maine School of Law, 2008